Fortress of Mimoyecques: Discovery and destruction

 After the devastating raid of 6 July, the Germans held a high-level meeting on the site's future at which Hitler ordered major changes to the site's development.
 On 12 July 1944 he signed an order instructing that only five HDP guns were to be installed in a single drift.
-The two others were to be reused to house a pair of Krupp K5 artillery pieces, reamed out to a smooth bore with a diameter of 310 mm, which were to use a new type of long-range rocket-propelled shell.
+The two other drifts were to be reused to house a pair of Krupp K5 artillery pieces, reamed out to a smooth bore with a diameter of 310 mm, which were to use a new type of long-range rocket-propelled shell.
 A pair of Rheinbote missile launchers were to be installed at the tunnel entrances.
 These plans were soon abandoned as Allied ground forces advanced towards Mimoyecques, and on 30 July the Organisation Todt engineers were ordered to end construction work.

 The Allies were unaware of this and mounted further attacks on the site as part of the United States Army Air Forces experimental Operation Aphrodite, involving radio-controlled B-24 Liberators packed with explosives.
-Two such attacks were mounted but failed; in the second such attack, on 12 August, Lt Joseph P. Kennedy, Jr. – the elder brother of future US President John F. Kennedy – was killed when the drone aircraft exploded prematurely.
+Two such attacks were mounted but failed; in the second such attack, on 12 August, Lt Joseph P. Kennedy Jr. – the elder brother of future US President John F. Kennedy – was killed when the drone aircraft exploded prematurely.
 By the end of the bombing campaign, over 4,100 tons of bombs had been dropped on Mimoyecques, more than on any other V-weapons site.

 The Mimoyecques site was never formally abandoned, but German forces left it at the start of September 1944 as the Allies advanced northeast from Normandy towards the Pas de Calais.
 It was captured on 5 September by the Canadian 3rd Infantry Division.